 By now, anyone who even slightly follows food media news knows that Bon Appetit Magazine’s editor in chief Adam Rapoport has resigned his position over, sigh, a brown face scandal.
 I’m classifying this as Of Course He Did, as this is, well, Adam Rapoport.
 You know who I’m talking about.
 Adam Rapoport, the dapper suited, sock-wearing former style editor of GQ who succeeded Barbara Fairchild at Bon Appetit.
 Such a dude!
 Adam Rapoport, with his trademark smarmy smirk ever present on his extremely punchable face.
 Adam Rapoport, apparently the Bon App overlord of toxic, racist food media culture.
 POC employees past and present are spilling tea and bringing receipts.

 I am apparently not alone in my long-held perception of Bon Appetit as a pretentious, condescending, white-centric, boring (oh sorry, “accessible”) organization spearheaded by fart-sniffing douche bros that occasionally ekes out an intriguing recipe I might want to try.
 I didn’t know the gory details until this week, but I’d suspected rotten milk over at Bon Appetit for a couple years now, and not just because they changed the font in their print magazine to something utterly unreadable.
 In the fall of 2018, Bon Appetit hired Deb Perelman of Smitten Kitchen as a monthly columnist, and it just never sat right with me.
-To be clear, this is nothing against Perelman as an individual, and I don’t blame her for applying for and accepting a job.
+To be clear, this is nothing against Perelman as an individual, and I don’t blame her for accepting a job.
 I don’t believe she had any intentions of further entrenching Bon Appetit’s tired, shitty culture of centering whiteness and affluence – even though that’s exactly what happened with her hire.
 My beef is with Bon Appetit, an influential, popular outlet with limited column space and decisions to make, a powerful outlet who no doubt had their pick of who to hire for that platform, with what must have been a multitude of wide-ranging options.
 And they chose… a wealthy white woman with picky eater kids?
 Really?
 I mean, I guess they thought they had to, because WHEREVER ELSE would we find that culinary point of view?

 Perelman has her own website, with full editorial authority, and she can publish whatever recipes and personal stories she chooses.
 People can opt to visit her site or not.
 This is all fine.
 My problem is that expanding her already enormous platform added nothing to the greater conversation.
 We don’t need mainstream food media to keep telling the stories of affluent white moms.
 We already know them.
 Bon Appetit had an excellent opportunity to hand the mainstream mic to a BIPOC, to use precious column space to grant a big career break to someone who really needed it, someone whose talent and hard work has been passed over again and again thanks to the color of their skin.
 And I fault Bon Appetit entirely for squandering that privilege, and not stretching themselves and their readers.
 Apparently Perelman is (I believe coincidentally?) leaving Bon Appetit in September.
-Though I’m not holding my breath, I hope Amanda Shapiro, now the interim editor-in-chief, will see this as a long-overdue opportunity, no moral obligation, to hire a BIPOC in her place.
+Though I’m not holding my breath, I hope Amanda Shapiro, now the interim editor-in-chief, will see this as a long-overdue opportunity, nay, moral obligation, to hire a BIPOC in her place.

 Grilled Shrimp with Tabasco-Tarragon Butter